 That’s complicated.
 How much you pay for prescriptions under Part D depends on the individual plan and how many medicines you take.
 Here’s a breakdown of the costs.

 First, there will be a monthly premium.
 The Centers for Medicare and Medicaid Services (CMS) estimate that the average monthly Part D premium for 2022 will be $31.47, but the premiums can vary widely by plan.
 (If you are enrolled in a Medicare Advantage plan that includes Part D coverage, part of the premium goes toward prescription drugs.)

 If your Part D plan charges an annual deductible, that means you have to pay full price for your medicines until you’ve met that threshold.
 The federal government sets the standard deductible every year; for 2024, a plan can’t impose an annual deductible higher than $545.
 But just like with premiums, deductible amounts vary by plan; some don’t impose any deductible.

 Finally, many Medicare beneficiaries with high drug bills are subject to a coverage gap, commonly referred to as the “donut hole.”
-Up until now, these beneficiaries have had to pay a higher percentage of their drug costs while in the donut hole.
-The donut hole originally was scheduled to close in 2020 as part of the Affordable Care Act but Congress passed a law this year that closes that gap for brand-name drugs in 2019.
-Next year, once you incur $3,820 in drug costs, you’ll pay 25 percent of your brand-name and 37 percent of your generic prescription drug costs.
-Once your out-of-pocket costs reach $5,100, Part D’s catastrophic coverage kicks in and you won't have any more out-of-pocket drug costs for the rest of the year.
+In 2022, once you incur $4,440 in drug costs, you’ll pay 25 percent of your brand-name and 37 percent of your generic prescription drug costs.
+Once your out-of-pocket costs reach $7,050, Part D’s catastrophic coverage kicks in and you won't have any more out-of-pocket drug costs for the rest of the year.